Are you passionate about learning and teaching school and university students?

 Step 6: Get Insured

-Private tutors should take out an insurance policy to safeguard themselves in the event of a damage-related claim or an injury.
+Private tutors should take out an insurance policy to safeguard themselves in the event of a damage-related claim or injury.

 Step 7: Look For Jobs Or Find Students